 Morrison

-Sunday: Mix of sun and clouds, and gusty wind.
+Friday: Mix of sun and clouds.
 High: Mid 70s.
+Breezy.

 Conifer

-Friday Night: Partly cloudy with a few rain or snow showers.
+Friday Night: A few rain or snow showers possible.
 Low: 30.
+Windy.

-Steve Hamiltonis a meteorologist based in Denver.
+Steve Hamiltonis a meteorologist based in Denver, Colorado.
 He is certified by the American Meteorological Society and the National Weather Association.
 Steve embraced meteorology at age nine, when Hurricane Agnes roared across his home town in New Jersey.
 He moved to Denver, Colorado with his family in 1979, graduating from Columbine High School in Littleton in 1980.
 Steve has a BS in Mass Media from Colorado State University.
 In 2009 he obtained a Certificate of Meteorology from Mississippi State University, and a certification from the American Meteorological Society.
 He is continuing his education remotely through Penn State University.
-He is a lead meteorologist for The Storm Report, Inc., delivering weather forecasts via radio, podcasts and internet media, daily.
+He is a lead meteorologist for The Storm Report, Inc., delivering daily weather forecasts via radio, and digital media.

 This is great I am so glad to know we have our own Meteorologist.